acotis/holier-than-thou/README.md

 # Usage

-To generate a basic report comparing your performance to the other person's performance:
+To generate a basic report comparing your performance to another golfer's performance:

 ```
 cargo run acotis JayXon --lang rust
 ```

+That generates a report that looks like this:

+[screenshot.png]

 To print a report based on how things stood at a particular moment in time (defaults to the moment you run the script — see warnings below):